Who We Are

 My latest book has more to do with my own mental health, which unfailingly improves as I listen to opera and/or travel.
 I indulged both loves when I coauthored Along the Roaring River: My Wild Ride from Mao to the Met with Hao Jiang Tian, who grew up during China’s Cultural Revolution.

+I currently am the Vice Chair for the Department of Psychiatry at Houston Methodist Hospital.
 Overall, my clinical and research interests include mental health quality and outcomes, psychosomatic and behavioral medicine, and neuromodulation (especially for the management of chronic pain).
-Another one of my day-to-day responsibilities includes serving at the Director of the Pain Management Program at the Menninger Clinic.
+I am also Professor of Psychiatry and Behavioral Sciences at the University of Texas Health Science Center in Houston (UTHealth).

 Evaluating and managing personality styles and personality disorders has been an integral part of all my endeavors since the earliest days of my training.
 And I have had the good fortune to have worked with Dr. John Oldham at two separate institutions and have collaborated with him on numerous research presentations and publications.